Harmonization in Magnetic Resonance Imaging: A Survey of Acquisition, Image-level, and Feature-level Methods: Image-level Retrospective Harmonization

 \subsection{Traditional image-level approaches}

-Traditional image-level harmonization methods primarily rely on various intensity normalization techniques.
-Although these methods are not explicitly designed to remove site effects, they are commonly used as preprocessing steps or baseline approaches due to their simplicity and low computational cost.
+Early traditional image-level harmonization methods primarily rely on various intensity normalization techniques \citep{RN50, RN51}.
+Although some of these methods are not explicitly designed to remove site effects, they are commonly used as preprocessing steps or baseline approaches due to their simplicity and low computational cost.
 Such methods typically apply global transformations to the entire image (e.g., z-score normalization), adjust image intensity statistics (e.g., histogram matching), or utilize reference intensities from specific tissue types to align global or local intensity distributions, thereby improving comparability across scans acquired from different sites.

 A widely used class of methods is based on histogram matching \citep{RN50,RN47}, which aims to align the intensity histogram or cumulative distribution function (CDF) of a source image with that of a target image or a predefined reference distribution.
-While these methods are conceptually simple and computationally efficient, they are often sensitive to outliers (e.g., hyperintense lesions) and may fail to preserve biologically meaningful variations at the individual level.
-Another class of methods relies on reference-based normalization, such as White Stripe proposed by Shinohara et al. \citep{RN51}, which rescales image intensities using a reference region composed of normal-appearing white matter.
+Although these methods are conceptually simple and computationally efficient, they are often sensitive to outliers (e.g., hyperintense lesions) and may fail to preserve biologically meaningful variations at the individual level.
+Another class of methods relies on reference-based normalization, such as White Stripe proposed by Shinohara et al. \citep{RN51}, which rescales the image intensities using a reference region composed of normal-appearing white matter (NAWM).
 Building upon this approach, RAVEL (Removal of Artificial Voxel Effect by Linear regression) \citep{RN46} further addresses residual non-biological variability that may persist after White Stripe normalization, which will be introduced in \Cref{sec:feas}.

-For diffusion MRI data, one approach that performs harmonization on the raw acquisition signal prior to feature extraction is the RISH (Rotationally Invariant Spherical Harmonics) \citep{RN48,RN45} method, which can serve as a preprocessing step compatible with subsequent analysis pipelines.
-RISH represents voxel-wise diffusion signals as projections onto a set of orthogonal basis functions defined on the unit sphere.
-Due to its rotational invariance, RISH features are robust to variations in gradient directions across scans.
-Although RISH has been shown to effectively preserve biological effects, it relies on feature-matched healthy controls or traveling subjects across sites for calibration.
-To address this limitation, De Luca et al. \citep{RN49} proposed modeling RISH features using a covariate-driven general linear model (RISH-GLM), which enables multivariate modeling and cross-site harmonization without requiring matched training data.
+However, White Stripe relies on the assumption that NAWM serves as stable reference, which may not hold in populations with white matter pathology.